 About Lutheran Medical Center

-A Level I Trauma Center and Stroke Center, Lutheran Medical Center (LMC) has cared for Brooklyn communities since 1883.
-As a full service 476-bed teaching hospital, LMC is the hub of Lutheran HealthCare, a network of primary, acute and long-term care centers in southwest Brooklyn.
-Learn more about LMC and its commitment to patient care excellence, community service, health education and research online at www.LutheranMedicalCenter.com.
+A Level I Trauma Center and Stroke Center, Lutheran Medical Center (LMC) have cared for Brooklyn communities since 1883.
+As a full service 476-bed teaching hospital, LMC is the hub of Lutheran HealthCare, a network of primary, acute, and long-term care centers in southwest Brooklyn.
+Learn more about LMC and its commitment to patient care excellence, community service, health education, and research online at www.LutheranMedicalCenter.com.